hyperledger/indy-hipe/text/connection-protocol/README.md

 #### Next Steps

 The connection between the _inviter_ and the _invitee_ is now established.
 This connection has no trust associated with it.
-The next step should be the exchange of proofs to built trust sufficient for the purpose of the relationship.
+The next step should be the exchange of proofs to build trust sufficient for the purpose of the relationship.

 #### Connection Maintenance
 Upon establishing a connection, it is likely that both Alice and Bob will want to perform some relationship maintenance such as key rotations.
 Future HIPE updates will add these maintenance features.